libremfg/rhize-docs/content/graphql/schema/primaryKey.md

 +++
-title = "The @primaryKey Directive" description = "The @primaryKey directive is used to define a set of fields whos combination of values must be unique in the database" weight = 2
+title = "@primaryKey Directive" description = "The @primaryKey directive allows a group of string fields to be specified as collectively unique." weight = 12
 [menu.main]
-parent = "directives"
+parent = "schema"
 +++

 Here's the GraphQL definition of the directives: